mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 #### 4:26

+> When Te Shan arrived at Kuei Shan...

-“When [Te Shan](glossary#tokusan-senkan) arrived at [Kuei Shan](glossary#isan-reiyū)”: Te Shan is one of the famous Zen Masters.
+Te Shan is one of the famous Zen Masters.
 You know there is a famous story between an old woman and Te Shan.
-Te Shan at that time was an outstanding teacher of [Diamond Sutra](glossary#diamond-sutra).
-He was commenting on the Diamond Sutra, so he had lots of time to give lectures on the Diamond Sutra everywhere in China in those days.
-And then, at that time, he heard that Zen emphasizes that the mind itself is [Buddha](glossary#buddha).
-But according to Diamond Sutra, mind itself is not Buddha, mind itself unattainable, because Diamond Sutra always emphasizes [emptiness](glossary#śūnyatā): the mind in the present is unobtainable, mind in the past and future are unobtainable.
-So from this point, Te Shan really doubted Zen teachings, that mind itself is Buddha.
+Te Shan at that time was an outstanding teacher of [*Diamond Sutra*](glossary#diamond-sutra).
+He was commenting on the *Diamond Sutra*, so he had lots of time to give lectures everywhere in China in those days.
+And then, at that time, he heard that Zen emphasizes that the mind itself is Buddha.
+But according to *Diamond Sutra*, mind itself is not Buddha, mind itself unattainable, because *Diamond Sutra* always emphasizes [emptiness](glossary#śūnyatā): the mind in the present is unobtainable, mind in the past and future are unobtainable.
+So from this point, Te Shan really doubted Zen teaching that mind itself is Buddha.

 So one day, he went to debate with a famous Zen Master.
 On his way, he rested for a while to take lunch, buying a dumpling, a rice cake at a small store pretty close to the monastery where the famous Zen Master lived.
 So he stopped there and asked an old woman, “Would you give me the dumplings for my lunch.”

 She said, “Yes, sir, but I would like to ask you, what are you carrying on your back?”

-He said, “These are the commentaries I have written on Diamond Sutra.”
+He said, “These are the commentaries I have written on *Diamond Sutra*.”

-The old woman said, “Oh, you are the master of the Diamond Sutra?”
+The old woman said, “Oh, you are the master of the *Diamond Sutra*?”

-He said, “Yes, I am the master of the Diamond Sutra.”
-Te Shan asked the old woman, “Why do you ask me about that?”
+He said, “Yes, I am the master of the *Diamond Sutra*.
+Why do you ask me about that?”

 She said, “Well, because you have a big bundle on your back, that’s why I wondered what it is.
 And also I have a question.
-May I ask about the Diamond Sutra?
+May I ask about the *Diamond Sutra*?
 If you answer my question, I will give you the dumplings.
 But if you don’t, I don’t want to give you the dumplings for your lunch.”

-“Yes, I can answer to any kind of question you make.”
+“Yes, I can answer to any kind of question you ask.”

-So she said, “In Diamond Sutra, the mind in the present is unobtainable, and the mind in the past is unobtainable, the mind in the future is unobtainable.
+So she said, “In *Diamond Sutra*, the mind in the present is unobtainable, and the mind in the past is unobtainable, the mind in the future is unobtainable.
 What kind of mind are you going to have lunch with?” *[Laughter.]*

-He was completely confused, because Diamond Sutra didn’t answer his questions.
+He was completely confused, because *Diamond Sutra* didn’t answer his questions.
 So unfortunately, he couldn’t have lunch there.
 But this teacher was very straightforward to the old woman, even though she was not Zen priest or whatever she was.
 So he asked her, “How did you learn Buddhism?
 Under whom did you learn?”

 She said, “I learned Buddhism under the guidance of a famous Zen Master who is living in the monastery pretty close to this shop.
 His name is [Ryōtan Zen Master](glossary#ryōtan-sūshin).
 You had better go there, and practice under him.”

-So he immediately went to that monastery and practiced, instead of debating with a Zen Master about some aspect of Diamond Sutra.
+So he immediately went to that monastery and practiced, instead of debating with a Zen Master about some aspect of *Diamond Sutra*.

 That is Tokusan or Te Shan Zen Master.
 In the future, he was a great Zen Master in China, in the line of Rinzai.
 Tokusan was pretty noted for the strict and rough training of the monks.

 #### 11:42

-Anyway, “When [Te Shan](glossary#tokusan-senkan) arrived at arrived at [Kuei Shan](glossary#isan-reiyū)”:  Isan or Kuei Shan was the founder of one of the Zen schools in China.
+Anyway, “When Te Shan arrived at arrived at Kuei Shan”:  Isan or Kuei Shan was the founder of one of the Zen schools in China.
 In those days, there were the five schools ... of Zen.
 So, Te Shan arrived at Kuei Shan; probably Te Shan tried to check out who Kuei Shan was.
-It’s just like visiting the old, famous temples before, in order to debate with the Zen Masters on the Zen teachings, “Mind itself is [Buddha](glossary#buddha).”
+It’s just like visiting the old, famous temples before, in order to debate with the Zen Masters on the Zen teachings, “Mind itself is Buddha.”

 “He carried his bundle with him into the teaching hall, where he crossed from east to west and from west to east.”
 I think he went inside to the monastery, Kuei Shan’s monastery, without dropping down his bundles et cetera; immediately he went inside to the monastery and teaching hall.
 The teaching hall is usually located at the top of the hill.
 So he went there, without dropping down his bundles.
 And also he walked to the left and to the right, from west to east, east to west, going back and forth.
 And he was looking around, and finally he said: “Nothing.
 There is nothing.”
 Then he went out.

-> [Setchō](glossary#setchō-jūken) added the comment, “Completely exposed.”
+> Setchō added the comment, “Completely exposed.”
 >
 > But when Te Shan got to the monastery gate, he said, “Still, I shouldn’t be so coarse.”